-Bitcoin is the most widely-known type of cryptocurrency, or digital currency.
-There are no bills to print or coins to mint.
+Bitcoin is the most widely known type of cryptocurrency—aka digital money.
+There are no bills to print or coins to make.
 It’s all done over the internet using complex computing and coding.
 Like gold, bitcoins are worth what people are willing to pay or exchange for them.

-There are currently over a thousand other cryptocurrencies floating around the internet, all of which play off of bitcoin’s concept of an anonymous and nation-less digital cash.
-Some of the others include Ethereum, Ripple and Bitcoin Cash, a totally different currency despite its namesake.
-However, none are as widely accepted as their prototype, bitcoin.(2)
+There are currently over 2,000 other cryptocurrencies floating around the internet, and most play off of Bitcoin’s concept: anonymous and nationless digital cash.
+These include Ethereum, Ripple’s XRP, Litecoin, Tether and Bitcoin Cash (a totally different currency, despite its namesake).4 But none are as accepted as their prototype, Bitcoin.

-Bitcoin users exchange these digital “coins” for goods and services or trade them for cash.
-You pay electronically using a computer or mobile app, sort of like sending money via PayPal.
-Both bitcoin mining (don’t worry—I’ll explain that later) and trading are handled anonymously, making the cryptocurrency scene prime for cybercrimes, like phishing and blackmail schemes.
-All that, combined with the fact that bitcoin is not regulated by any bank or tied to any country, makes for a scary combination.
+Bitcoin users exchange their digital “coins” for goods and services or trade them for cash.
+They pay electronically using a computer or mobile app, sort of like sending money via PayPal.
+Both bitcoin mining (don’t worry—I’ll explain that later) and trading are handled anonymously, making the cryptocurrency scene prime for cybercrimes, like phishing and blackmail schemes.5 All that, combined with the fact Bitcoin is not regulated by any bank or tied to any country, makes for a scary combination.

 So why is Bitcoin such a buzzword?
-In 2017, Bitcoin began building credibility when a large financial firm created a futures exchange for the currency.6 Let’s break down what that means: Futures exchange is fancy investment lingo for a central marketplace for buying and selling futures contracts.)
-A futures contract obligates a buyer or seller to buy or sell a certain type and amount of an asset (like gold) at a certain price.
+In 2017, Bitcoin began building credibility when a large financial firm created a futures exchange for the currency.6 Let’s break down what that means: Futures exchange is fancy investment lingo for a central marketplace where you buy and sell futures contracts.
+Futures contracts obligate a buyer or seller to buy or sell a certain type and amount of an asset (like gold) at a certain price.
 Depending on what people are willing to pay for these assets, futures contracts help determine the value of the asset.
 The Bitcoin futures exchange allowed investors to participate in the rise and fall of its value without actually having to buy the currency.

 How Do You Buy Bitcoin?

 If you are willing to take on the risk, you only need a digital currency account, like Coinbase, CEX.IO or Kraken to purchase a bitcoin.
 PayPal also allows its users to buy, hold and sell bitcoins.
-These accounts act as a digital wallet similar to a PayPal account.
-Once you’ve uploaded your information and money, you can buy bitcoins.
-This process is actually scarily easy.
+These accounts act as a digital wallet—just upload your information and money and you can buy bitcoins.
+The process is actually scarily easy.